-Unlike the other two “witches butter” species, it is not parasitic on other mushrooms, but rather is a wood decomposer.
+Unlike the other two “witch’s butter” species, it is not parasitic on other mushrooms but rather is a wood decomposer.

 Is Witches Butter Edible?

-Both types of jelly fungus, that use the common name “witches butter” are edible, that’s not up for debate in all the sources I’ve found to date.
-To the best of my knowledge, there are no toxic look-alikes, but since witches butter isn’t commonly eaten, it’s hard to be sure there’s not a toxic look-alike lurking out there that no one’s happened across yet.
+Both types of jelly fungus, which use the common name “witches butter” are edible, that’s not up for debate in all the sources I’ve found to date.
+To the best of my knowledge, there are no toxic look-alikes, but since witch’s butter isn’t commonly eaten, it’s hard to be sure there’s not a toxic look-alike lurking out there that no one’s happened across yet.

-Even though the general consensus is that witches butter is edible, there is considerable debate about whether or not it can be eaten raw.
+Even though the general consensus is that witch’s butter is edible, there is considerable debate about whether or not it can be eaten raw.